skoczen/will/README.md

 ## Sample Code:

 Will was designed to make building a bot easy, fun, and simple.
 Here are some examples.

+To Doc:
+- only need message if
+    : reply
+    : more than one room.

 ```python